ptarmiganlabs/butler-auth-docs/content/en/docs/Getting started/setup/config file/config file sections/60-auth-providers.md

   authProvider:
     localFile:                          # "Local file" provider reads user data from a file on disk
       enable: false
+      url: https://<FQDN>:8081          # URL where login UI for this provider is available
       userDirectory: lab                # Qlik Sense user directory that will be used for the authenticated user
       userFile: ./config/users.yaml     # YAML file containing usernames and passwords

     ldap:                               # "LDAP" provider
       enable: false
+      url: https://<FQDN>:8081          # URL where login UI for this provider is available
       userDirectory: lab                # Qlik Sense user directory that will be used for the authenticated user
       ldapServer:                       # Information about the LDAP server to authenticate against
         host: <ldap(s)://ldap.mydomain.com>    # Both normal (ldap://) and secure (ldaps://) LDAP is supported
         port: 636                       # Usually 389 for LDAP and 636 for LDAPS
         bindUser: '<domain\username>'   # Service account used to log into the LDAP server
         bindPwd: <password>             # Password of service account
         searchBase: '<dc=...,dc=...,dc=...>'    # Base path from which authentication attempts will start
         searchFilter: '(&(objectcategory=person)(objectclass=user)(|(samaccountname={{username}})(mail={{username}})))' # Filter used to get info about users in LDAP server
         tls: